monkeyK1n9/Hey-There/README.md

-# CRAMBLE-REACTNATIVE
+# Hey There

-This is the react native project for Cramble.
+This is the react native project for Hey There.
 It is built with expo react native (expo.dev).
+Hey there is a messaging mobile app, to send text messages to your friends who are 1km maximum away from you.

 ## Introduction